 What do I do if I’m travelling in areas that do not have access to clean water?

 I was worried whether this could lead to infection if I rinsed the product with water in Tanzania that could be contaminated.
 I resorted to either using boiled water or rinsing thoroughly with tap water and soap.
-I did not have any issues with these strategies (but you can always buy the diva brand soap if you are concerned)!
+I did not have any issues with these strategies (but you can always buy the diva cup cleansing soap if you are concerned).

 What do I do if I need to use a public restroom?